ABOUT KATE BERNAL

 I started working at KPMG as an Information Technology Analyst.
 I had a very technically savvy boss and team, and I truly enjoyed my time there.

-I did everything from managing and maintaining the 200+ employee’s access cards to resolving any issues with laptops, desktops, VPN, networks, printers, and software in general.
+I managed and maintained the 200+ employee access cards and resolved any issues with laptops, desktops, VPNs, networks, printers, and software in general.

-On my own, I did research online to learn how to remove viruses without the use of antivirus software.
+I did research online to learn how to remove viruses without using antivirus software.
 It felt so nice to share the steps with my peers!

 We had great Help Desk ticketing software to keep track of all the issues reported.

-It was also really nice to work with other KPMG teams across the region to discuss policies and procedures, projects, common issues, and technology trends.
+Working with other KPMG teams across the region was also nice to discuss policies and procedures, projects, common issues, and technology trends.

 We used software to collaborate better as a team, automate processes, and save time.